Tessa Schlesinger has a strong interest in ethical behaviour as she maintains without it, communities and societies will eventually collapse

 The lady is happy for three weeks until her daughter comes to visit and says, “What on earth possessed you to buy a red towel – it clashes with everything.”

 On its own, it doesn’t amount to much.
-So one lady is unhappy and a businessman is happy.
+So one lady is unhappy and one businessman is happy.
+However, multiply that situation a million times over, and eventually business owners become very rich by selling something to customers regardless of whether the customer is happy or not.

 Ethics serve a purpose, and self-interest is generally not an ethical stance.

-Many speak about business ethics, but while business is focused on profit for the few, it can never be ethical.
+Many speak about business ethics, but business is focused on their own profit, and it can never be ethical if their self-interest promotes influencing the customer to make choices in the interests of the business.

 How to Determine if Behaviour is Ethical